NEVER again will we see an Australian automotive dynasty like the one shared between Ford and Holden.

 Under the bonnet was a 144 cubic inch (2.36-litre) overhead valve six-cylinder engine producing its 90 horsepower (67kW).
 It was able to reach 140kmh, about 10kmh more than the rival from Holden.

-Yet it was the next model which really put the Falcon on the automotive map with the 70,000 mile endurance run over nine days with 5 XP Falcons on the You Yangs test track.
+Yet it was the next model the 1965 XP which really put the Falcon on the automotive map with the 70,000 mile endurance run over nine days with 5 XP Falcons on the You Yangs test track.

 For the true Ford devotees, the love affair began in 1967 with the XR GT.
 That’s where the performance heritage of the brand was formed, courtesy of a 225bhp (168kW) 289-cu-in (4.7-litre) Windsor V8 engine, sourced from the Mustang.